daniele-athome/hass-intellij-plugin/README.md

 <!-- Plugin description -->
 Support for [Home Assistant](https://www.home-assistant.io/) configuration files.

-* Bundled YAML schema from [Visual Studio Code Extension](https://github.com/keesschollaart81/vscode-home-assistant/)
+* Bundled YAML schema from the awesome [Visual Studio Code Extension](https://github.com/keesschollaart81/vscode-home-assistant/)
 * Go to definition of any locally defined script, automation, input_*, group, shell_command
-* Find usages of any script
+* Find usages of any of the above
 * Access remote Home Assistant data about available services (actions) and entities and use it to resolve any other reference
-* Action call completion
+* Action call completion (only in `action:` and `service:` contexts)
-* Entity completion
+* Entity completion (only in `entity_id:` contexts)
 * Secret completion
 * Go to secret value
-* Dedicated module facet, supporting multiple Home Assistant configurations in the same project
+* Dedicated module facet, supporting multiple Home Assistant configurations in the same project (only for IDEA)
+* Provide documentation hints for supported elements (experimental)
 * [Material Design Icons](https://materialdesignicons.com/) completion

 <!-- Plugin description end -->